About us, our ancestors & our history.

-Wine has always been an important part of life in Langenlois.
-People have been cultivating vines here for well over a millennium, leaving countless marks in the hills surrounding the village.
-You can see vineyards and historical terraces wherever you look.
+But from the beginning.
+Wine has always been an integral part of life in Langenlois.
+We all grew up surrounded by vines and ancient wine cellars.
+For over a millennium, people here have been cultivating this wonderful plant, leaving countless marks in the hills surrounding the village.
+There are vineyards and historical terraces wherever you look.
 However, not everyone here made a living from viticulture.

 Josef & Anna I. Hiedler.

 Just 160 years ago we still dedicated ourselves to the family’s leather tannery and trade.
-Things began to chang when Josef Hiedler married his wife Anna.
-She brought along with her a few vineyards for the family, and with it the winemaker's trade.
+Things began to change when Josef Hiedler married his wife Anna.
+She brought a few vineyards with her for the family and with it the winemaker's trade.
 Soon, in 1856, our family founded the winery.
-Josef and Anna finally took over responsibility for the estate and began to make wine on a small scale.
+Josef and Anna finally took over responsibility for the estate and began to make wine on a small scale, next to the leather business.
 They cultivated their first vines in the Thal and Spiegel vineyards.

 Ludwig I. and Anna II.
 Hiedler

 Ludwig, one of five children, grew up to be a winemaker with heart and soul.
 He eventually left the family tannery and leather trade behind and invested in the winery that he took over from his parents.
 With his wife Anna, he expanded the vineyard area by additional parcels and acquired the historical cellar and wine tavern on Rosenhügel, where we still work today.
 Under their leadership, the winery was first honored by the Archduchy of Lower Austria for its wine quality in 1906, 50 years after it was founded.
-Hiedler wines became more and more well-known and appreciated by the constantly growing clientele for their excellent quality.
-In the 1930's Ludwig started bottling his wines as one of the first winegrowers in Langenlois.
+Hiedler wines gained more and more appreciation, and the clientele grew steadily.
+Convinced of the excellent quality and longevity of his wines, Ludwig began bottling in the 1930s as one of the first winemakers in Langenlois.
 His inspirational philosophy was carved in stone by his good friend.
-Two owls perched on sandstone pillars that still guard the entrance to the winery.
+Two owls perched on sandstone pillars that still guard the entrance to the winery today and were already visible on some labels back then.

 Dr. Bruno and Hildegard Hiedler